 by CT Trust | Nov 15, 2019 | Easements, Press

 Westport, Connecticut, November 11.
-Today Edward F. Gerber and the Connecticut Trust for Historic Preservation ensured the long-term protection of the Sturges-Wright house through a preservation Easement donated to the Trust by Mr. Gerber.
+Today Edward F. Gerber and the Connecticut Trust for Historic Preservation ensured the long-term protection of the Sturges-Wright house through a preservation easement donated to the Trust by Mr. Gerber.
 Built in 1764 by...

 by CT Trust | Nov 7, 2019 | Education, Event